CouncilofLorien/counciloflorien.github.io/docs/original/rulebooks/the-wizards-unlimited.md

 Except for the guidelines presented in this section, a multi-player game (3-5 players) uses the normal rules.

 **Victory Conditions:** The normal rules are used for victory conditions and to determine when the game ends.
 However, when a player calls the Free Council, each of the other players gets to take one final turn.
 If a player’s Wizard is eliminated, that player is out of the game; however, the game only ends in this manner if only one player is left in the game.
-The doubling of your marshalling points based on a MP type only applies if none of your opponents has a card in play of that type.
+The doubling of your marshalling points based on a MP type only applies if none of your opponents has a card in play of that type.<span id="page64" class="page-number">64</span>

+---

 **Getting Ready to Play:** Before the players set up their decks for play, each player makes a roll (reroll all ties).
 When play starts, the second highest roller will sit to the left of the high roller, the third highest roller will sit to the left of the second highest roller, etc.